NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 ## Using R Markdown for making slides

+Lastly, if you have time, you can try out using R Markdown for making presentations.

+The exercise task is short and simple: recreate the slides shown below using R Markdown (hint: use ioslides).

 > ![](images/ioslides.png)

 Congrats!
 You made it to the end and are now an R Markdown expert!